Usage

 Best Practices

-- Export gateway config — Regularly export tags, images, and themes to keep gateway configuration in version control
+- Snapshot gateway resources — regularly snapshot tags, images, and themes to keep gateway configuration in version control